Central limit theorems for $U$-statistics of Poisson point processes: Geometric -statistics

-where $X_1,\hdots,X_k$ are uniformly distributed points in $K$.
-The question to determine the probability $p^{(k)}(K)$ that $k$ random points in a convex set $K$ are in convex position has a long history, see e.g. the more recent developments by B{\'a}r{\'a}ny \cite{Bar5}, \cite{Bar6} and Buchta \cite{Bu12}.
-In our setting the function $H$ is an estimator for the probability $p^{(k)}(K)$ and we are interested in distributional properties of this estimator.
-By Proposition \ref{propPoints} we immediately get
+The question to determine the probability $p^{(k)}(K)$ that $k$ random points in a convex set $K$ are in convex position has a long history; see, for example, the more recent developments by B{\'a}r{\'a}ny \cite {Bar5,Bar6} and Buchta \cite{Bu12}.
+In our setting, the function $H$ is an estimator for the probability $p^{(k)}(K)$, and we are interested in distributional properties of this estimator.

-which proves that the estimator $H$ is asymptotically Gaussian.
-Furthermore, for $\|f_1\|^2$, which determines the asymptotic behavior of $\V H$, we obtain by the Cauchy-Schwarz inequality